project-error/projecterror.dev/docs/npwd/start/Install.md

 Below is information pertaining to functionality to enable specific features of the phone such as image uploading for the camera or report logging for discord.
 ### Setting up Camera Functionality
 *NPWD* allows for players to access a camera app and take in-game photos.
 The link to the photo is saved within the database of *NPWD* so these photos are **required** to be uploaded somewhere.
 We recommend [PE Image](https://image.projecterror.dev), a service we have developed to help with image uploading.
 This guides you through the process of setting it up.
 If you have any questions, ask us on Discord.

+/!\ Whatever service you use, you'll need to use this fork of [screenshot-basic](https://github.com/project-error/screenshot-basic) for the camera to work.

 **Steps For PE Image**
 1. Create an account at [PE Image](https://image.projecterror.dev/register)